-This page demonstrates the process of writing a simple custom user store manager for WSO2 products and specifically in WSO2 Identity Server.
+This page demonstrates the process of writing a simple custom user store manager for WSO2 products.

 In enterprise systems, some key components are centralized for painless management.
 User management is one such component that is centralized and carefully monitored.
 There may be user management systems that use a database or LDAP as the datasources.
 Any WSO2 product based on WSO2 Carbon can be configured to use these existing centralized user management systems as the user store.
 This topic demonstrates how to integrate an existing JDBC user store with a WSO2 product.

 The following sections provide information that you need to be aware of when writing a custom user store manager.

 There are a set of methods available in the